 Ruud Dobber serves as President, US and Executive Vice President, North America of AstraZeneca.
 In this role, he leads the company’s commercial operations in North America and represents the region as a member of the Senior Executive Team.
 In these capacities, he is accountable for driving growth and maximizing the contribution of North America to AstraZeneca’s global business.
 Dr Dobber joined AstraZeneca in 1997 and has held various senior commercial and leadership roles.
 Most recently, he was Executive Vice President, Europe and oversaw business functions in the 28 EU member states.
 He was also responsible for the development of our late-stage, small molecule antibiotic pipeline as well as its global commercialization.
 Prior to that, he was Regional Vice President of AstraZeneca’s European, Middle East and African division, Regional Vice President for the Asia Pacific region and Interim Executive Vice President, Global Product and Portfolio Strategy.
 Dr Dobber was a member of the Board and Executive Committee of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and was earlier Chairman of the Asia division of Pharmaceutical Research and Manufacturers of America (PhRMA).
 Dr Dobber began his career as a scientist, researching in the field of immunology and aging.
 He has a Doctorate in Immunology from the University of Leiden in the Netherlands.

-Robert Dubois is the Chief Science Officer and Executive Vice President of the National Pharmaceutical Council (NPC).
-In this role, he oversees the company’s research on policy issues as they relate to the role of real-world evidence in decision making, how to determine the value of health care services, the relationship between access and health outcomes, and the approaches to maintain an environment that supports health innovation.
-Dr Dubois brings over 25 years of experience in healthcare research, with a key focus on understanding and ensuring that patients receive high value health care.
-Dr Dubois is also a member of the Medicare Evidence Development and Coverage Advisory Committee, Advisory Board of the Institute for Clinical and Economic Review, the Associate Editor of the Journal of Comparative Effectiveness Research and on the editorial board for Health Affairs and The American Journal of Managed Care.
-He has published more than 150 peer-reviewed articles.
+Robert W. Dubois, MD, PhD, is the Chief Science Officer and Executive Vice President of the National Pharmaceutical Council (NPC).
+In this role, he oversees NPC’s research on policy issues related to the appropriate role of real-world evidence in decision-making, how best to determine value of health care services, the relationship between access and health outcomes, and approaches to maintain an environment supportive of innovation.
+Dr Dubois, who is board-certified in internal medicine, brings more than 25 years of experience in health care research, with a particular focus on understanding and ensuring that patients receive high value health care.
+He has co-founded and led various health care research organizations in developing quality research with practical application.
+Dr Dubois was previously the Chief Medical Officer of Cerner Life Sciences, co-founded Protocare Sciences and was its Executive Vice President, Chief Medical Officer, and later its CEO.
+Throughout his career, Dr Dubois’ primary interest has centered on defining “what works” in health care and finding ways for that evidence to inform health care decision-making.
+He is a recognized expert in the areas of defining best practice, disease management and appropriateness of care.
+He has authored more than 175 peer-reviewed articles on comparative effectiveness, evidence-based medicine, the development of practice guidelines and determining the optimal use of high-cost medical services.
+Dr Dubois received his AB from Harvard College, his MD from the Johns Hopkins School of Medicine and his PhD in health policy from the RAND Graduate School.
+He is the Associate Editor of the Journal of Comparative Effectiveness Research and is on the editorial board for Health Affairs and The American Journal of Managed Care.

 Dr Jamil El-Imad is a pioneer in virtual reality, artificial intelligence and “big data” for health.
 A former software engineer, he is currently a research fellow at London’s Imperial College and works on research with other universities (such as the Swiss Federal Institute of Technology, Bonn University, The American University of Beirut and others).
 Beyond academia and his cutting-edge research, Dr El-Imad is also a serial entrepreneur.
 He is the Founder and CEO of NeuroPro, which focuses on combining advances in digital technology, signal processing and brain science to achieve practical solutions for the management of neurological and mental health disorders.
 He is the Chief Scientist, co-founder and co-inventor of Virtually Live media, whose unique patented technology delivers an immersive VR experience for attending live events.
 He is also the Co-founder and CEO of the Brain Forum which brings together world leaders in science, technology, healthcare and business to advance our understanding of how the brain works and to accelerate the application of that understanding to human needs.
 Dr El-Imad has an MBA and PhD from the University of Leicester.